-Dating is such an enormous challenge for people recovering from love addiction.
-Because we’ve been hurt so deeply by past relationships many of us try desperately to dodge any future problems by creating a set of dating rules or expectations, just so as not to get burned again.
-And while a certain amount of protection in the form of rules or boundaries is a good thing, too many will insure that you pretty much never date again. here’s how to cut back on a few of those iron clad rules…
+Dating is such an enormous challenge for people coming out of bad, toxic relationships.
+We get signals crossed, often don’t pick up on subtle clues and, because we’re still a little flinchy, we try desperately to dodge any future problems by creating a set of dating rules or expectations, just so as not to get burned again.
+And while a certain amount of protection in the form of guidelines or boundaries is always a good thing, too many will insure that you pretty much never date again. here’s how to cut back on a few of those iron clad rules…

 Don’t make assumptions about people before you know them: My mother used to say, Believe none of what you hear and only half of what you see.
 And that especially goes for dating.
-Dating between two healthy individuals is tricky, tricky, tricky, but for recovering love addicts, it can seem hopeless.
-Many of us come from a world where our circle of friends or family members were dysfunctional.
+Dating between two healthy individuals is tricky, tricky, tricky, but for those who come from abusive or dysfunctional families, or are newly healing from a bad break-up it can seem hopeless.
+Many of us come from a world where our circle of friends or family members didn’t teach us healthy dating.
 We’ve learned to mistrust people, we’ve learned that people can be unreliable, and we’ve learned to protect ourselves from people who might hurt us.
-So, when we come out of recovery, we tend to bring with us all that mistrust, fear and skepticism about the world, and often, we make blanket assumptions about people that lean toward the negative because that’s all we know.
+So, when we come out of unhealthy and try to find healthy, we tend to bring with us all that mistrust, fear and skepticism about the world, and often, we make blanket assumptions about people that lean toward the negative because that’s all we know.
 Here are a few examples:

 - Assuming all people lie

 - Assuming you will be rejected because, “he’s too good” for you

 - Assuming he’s not the one because of the way he dresses or looks